HTTP Status Codes

 Redirect Path Extension

-With Redirect Path extension on web browser it’s easy to see response code of the content.
+With the Redirect Path extension on a web browser, it’s easy to see the response code of the content.

 Redirect Path